Lodging at a National Historic Landmark Chalet

 Experience unequaled back country hospitality in one of Glacier National Park's most panoramic and pristine wilderness environments.

-2024 SUMMER SEASON:
+2026 SUMMER SEASON:

-Open from June 25 through September 11th.
+Open from June 29 through September 12th.

-2024 OVERNIGHT RATE:
+2026 OVERNIGHT RATE:

-Optional linen and bedding service: $40 per person.
+Optional linen service, $40 per person.

 Optional pre-order retail menu